UKHomeOffice/taskflow/documents/technical-implementation.md

 ### Plugins

+Plugins should be used to extend the core functionality.

+#### SLA Example

 In this example, the "SLA" plugin might create a hook on the `create` event, which would set a "due date" property on the record:

 ```js